Cyberguru1/Cyberguru1.github.io/posts/CTF/WICTF.md

 ```

 This challenge requires us to review the given PHP code as it contains bugs, there are 5 test cases that it needs to pass before it could give us our flag.

 Analyzing the code we could see that challenge is trying to check the contestant's understanding of the commonly found vulnerabilities in PHP known as **PHP type Juggling** and how they could lead to authentication bypass vulnerability. you could read more of PHP type juggling [here](https://medium.com/swlh/php-type-juggling-vulnerabilities-3e28c4ed5c09)

 Now back to the challenge, for a user to be granted access the user must pass the verification with correct login credentials, the bug in this code is firstly a deserialization flaw, the user input is not correctly filtered, the second bug is the second block of if statement we could see that the comparison operator is using only double equal sign **"=="** if a user simply submits an integer input of 0 would successfully log in as admin, since this will evaluate to True, this is because the secret password would be converted to an integer and evaluate to true.

 Changing the comparison operator from **"=="** to **"==="** correctly passes the check cases and throws our flag.

 ![image](https://Cyberguru1.github.io/posts/CTF/images/oie_C7BerbRBduib.png)

 ## Nimbus prime (OSINT)

-An image was given, and the challenge was to find the location -the latitude and longitude of the place -
+An image was given, and the challenge was to find the location the latitude and longitude of the place -

 ![Phote](https://Cyberguru1.github.io/posts/CTF/images/chall.jpg)